-This bacon and Swiss cheese crustless quiche is what brunch dreams are made of.
-Not only is it super delicious, but it’s easy to make and is absolutely perfect for brunch, lunch or even dinner!
-It’s great served warm or cold, perfect paired with a green salad or fresh fruit and is a recipe that can be made ahead of time.
-Best of all, this quiche recipe is super simple to adapt to your personal preference; use your favorite cheese and meat for a dish your family is sure to love!
+Incredible Crustless Quiche made with bacon and Swiss cheese will make all of your brunch dreams come true.
+It’s flavorful, so easy to make, and is absolutely perfect for breakfast, lunch or even dinner!
+Serve it warm or cold, paired with a green salad or fresh fruit.
+You can make it ahead of time and adapt it to your personal taste; use your favorite cheese and meat for a dish your family is sure to love!

 Made this for lunch today and hopefully leftovers for a couple of days.
 This isn’t going to make much leftovers because my husband and I can’t stay out of it.
 SO good!